 In addition, free-weight training can be challenging for growing your rear figure precisely due to the precision and skill needed in many more complex workouts.

 Some back workouts can be especially dangerous for beginners if performed alone and without proper training.
-The answer to this problem for many is cable exercises.
+Unfortunately, the answer to this problem for many is cable exercises.

-These machine exercises are considerably safer and, in many cases, easier to use than free weights and can lead to a more safe and well-rounded build if appropriately used.
+These machine exercises are considerably safer and, in many cases, easier to use than free weights and can lead to a safer and more well-rounded build if appropriately used.
 With that in mind, we have compiled a list of some of our favorite cable back workouts for a more robust body.

 1: The Seated Cable Row